klali/ha-plejd/README.md

         name: bathroom
 ```

+The rootless setup part of the [bluetooth\_le tracker](https://www.home-assistant.io/components/bluetooth_le_tracker/#rootless-setup)
+is interesting to get this working.

 ## Gathering information

-Obtaining the crypto key and the device ids is a crucial step to get this running, this can be extracted from an android phone running the plejd app:
+Obtaining the crypto key and the device ids is a crucial step to get this
+running, this can be extracted from an android phone running the plejd app:

 1. Turn on USB debugging and connect the phone to a computer.
 2. Extract a backup from the phone: